Location: Sheen Gate, Richmond Park, London SW14 8BJ Date: Sunday 7th August 2022 Time: 10:00

-The race features chip timing - plus finish line goodies and a medal for you at the finish.
+The race features chip timing - plus finish line goodies and a bespoke medal for all finishers.

 The Richmond 10k course is a two lap route covering the paths and trails within the boundaries of Richmond Park.
 The course has been measured using a GPS and, because of its multi terrain nature, cannot carry an official course measurement certificate.
 The route will be clearly marked using large route arrows and directional cones, as well as being marshalled throughout.
 We would ask you to remember that we do not have exclusive use of the park and you should be aware that other park users will be on the course.